 This makes it easier for hackers or other malicious individuals to access data transmitted over public Wi-Fi networks, including passwords, login information, and other sensitive data.
 So, you should avoid using public Wi-Fi networks to access your video files stored on cloud storage.

-However, if you really need to access your media files for some reason while using a public Wi-Fi network, it is important to use a VPN (Virtual Private Network) service like Surfshark or NordVPN for example.
+However, if you really need to access your media files for some reason while using a public Wi-Fi network, it is important to use an enterprise VPN provider (Virtual Private Network) service like Surfshark or NordVPN for example.

 A VPN is a service that encrypts your internet connection and routes your data through a secure server, protecting it from being intercepted or accessed by unauthorized individuals.
 It can also help protect your privacy by masking your internet activity and making it more difficult for websites or other parties to track your online activity